 Upper Payment Limit

-Uncompensated Care payments to hospitals are authorized under Section 1115 demonstrations.
-UC payments originated as a way for Texas to continue to expand managed care in Medicaid programs and continue making supplemental payments to hospitals.
-States negotiate the parameters of their uncompensated care pools with the Centers for Medicare and Medicaid Services (CMS).
-Texas UC payments may be used to reduce the actual uncompensated cost of medical services provided to uninsured individuals who meet a provider’s charity care policy.
-The medical services must meet the definition of “medical assistance” defined in federal law.
+Uncompensated Care (UC) payments originated as a way for Texas to continue expanding managed care in Medicaid programs and making supplemental payments to hospitals.
+Authorized under Section 1115 of the Social Security Act, states can negotiate the parameters of their UC pools with the Centers for Medicare and Medicaid Services (CMS).
+Texas UC payments may be used to reduce the actual uncompensated cost of medical services provided to uninsured individuals who meet a provider's charity care policy.
+The medical services must meet the federal definition of "medical assistance."

 Eligible providers: Public and private hospitals, public ambulance providers, government dental providers and physician practice groups.